BairesDev

 Once a build is successful, it is moved to the staging phase for testing, where it is subjected to integration and load tests.
 After that, the build is deployed to production.

-What Are the Main Benefits of PROCESS Tools?
+What Are the Benefits of CI/CD Tools?

 CI tools can identify such issues quickly and efficiently.
 They can also notify the developers so that they can debug and fix issues before the build is deployed to production.
 These tools improve system performance and reduce the risk of errors in the final build.
 In addition, they make the software development process simple and manageable.